 - Small bowls of wasabi and pickled ginger are great for those who enjoy the traditional sushi accompaniments.

-- Start the meal with a warm, comforting bowl of miso soup.
+- Start with a warm, comforting bowl of 20-Minute Easy Vegan Miso Soup.
 It's light and flavorful and sets the tone for the next sushi bake.

 Instead of marinated tofu, use jackfruit or spicy tempeh, as suggested above in the variations section of the post.